Caleb2401/Caleb2401/README.md

 - 👋 Hi, I’m @Caleb2401
-- 📖 Soy Estudiante de Ingeniería en Tecnología de Software
+- 📖 Estudiante de Ingeniería en Tecnología de Software
-- 💻 Soy un Desarrollador en Proceso
+- 💻 Desarrollador Front-End

 <!---
 Caleb2401/Caleb2401 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.